Skill Demand Index

 Which roles need HTML and CSS most:

-Marketing positions drive 50% of demand.
-Software Engineering and Design also frequently list HTML and CSS as a requirement.
-Skills commonly paired with HTML and CSS include Data Analysis and SEO Expertise.
+Marketing positions drive 100% of demand.
+Skills commonly paired with HTML and CSS include Communication Skills and Campaign Management.

 Depth Level Distribution